ArachisH/Eavesdrop/README.md

 ---
 ## Termination
-Once you are finished, we can call the 'Terminate' to remove the PAC URL from the machine, and gracefully kill the server.
+Once you are finished, we can call the 'Terminate' method to remove the PAC URL from the machine's settings, and gracefully kill the server.
 ```cs
 Eavesdropper.Terminate();
 ```